CatalaLang/catala-book/src/3-project.md

 Specifically, the Catala team encourages Catala developers to use modern software engineering standards with respect to project organization and management.
-This section, "Setting up a Catala project", acts as a walkthrough guide that shows primarily how the Catala build system, `clerk`, facilitates the workflow of structuring, testing and deploying an IT project using Catala.
+This section acts as a walkthrough guide that shows primarily how the Catala build system, `clerk`, facilitates the workflow of structuring, testing and deploying an IT project using Catala.

 ~~~admonish info title="Prerequisite for this walktrough"
 This walkthrough will assume the reader works on an Unix-like system and